Practical Applications of Electrolysis in Chemistry

 Types of Experiments

-There are many different types of electrolysis experiments that can be performed.
-Some of the most common types of experiments include:
+There are many different types of electrolysis experiments.
+Some common types include:

 Data Analysis

-The data collected from electrolysis experiments can be used to determine the following information:
+Data collected from electrolysis experiments can be used to determine:

-- The amount of current that flows through the cell
+- The amount of current (amperes) that flows through the cell

-- The amount of time that the electrolysis reaction takes place
+- The time (seconds or hours) the electrolysis reaction takes place

-- The amount of the substance that is electrolyzed
+- The amount of substance electrolyzed (grams or moles)

 Applications